This is important. Please Note:

 Proctors will circulate throughout the test room to ensure that examinees are marking their answer sheets correctly and are working in the appropriate section.
 The room supervisor will keep the official time and will announce a five-minutes-remaining warning for each section.

-All answers must be recorded on your answer sheet using a No. 2 or HB wooden pencil.
+For paper-and-pencil administrations of the LSAT, all answers must be recorded on your answer sheet using a No. 2 or HB wooden pencil.
 Answers recorded in the test book will not be scored.
 Be careful not to make stray marks on your answer sheet.
 You will not be permitted time after the test to clean up your answer sheet or transfer answers from your test book to your answer sheet.

 Test supervisors will try to accommodate left-handed candidates.
 However, LSAC cannot guarantee special desks or tables for you.